 Jarrahdale is a small locality in Western Australia within the Serpentine-Jarrahdale local government area (postcode 6124).
 With a population of 1,205, the suburb has a settled mid-life population with a median age of 43.
 Households earn a median income of $107K per year, with an average household size of 2.6 people.
 Recent annual estimates show population movement into the broader catchment, with population growth running at +4.5% year-on-year at the LGA level.
-WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
-WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
+WA employment has moved +1.9% year-on-year in the official ABS Labour Force trend series, which provides the broader jobs backdrop for this suburb.
+WA also had 24 Commonwealth-backed major projects under construction, 12 underway, and 12 in planning as at 2025-09-01, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, professionals, managers.
 Employment in the area leans toward construction and healthcare.
 The top ancestries reported are English, Australian, Scottish.

 Jarrahdale is served by 1 school, including 1 primary.
 The average ICSEA score is 988, which is around the national average of 1,000.
 Public transport access includes 28 bus stops.

-From an investment perspective, Population growth of +4.5% year-on-year points to strong growth demand fundamentals.
+From an investment perspective, Jarrahdale shows a gross rental yield of approximately 2.1%, rated as low yield.
+Property prices are near the state median ($823K/$1.0M).
+The price-to-income ratio of 7.7x is considered moderate.
+House prices have moved -14.8% year-on-year.
+Population growth of +4.5% year-on-year points to strong growth demand fundamentals.
 Building approvals have changed +0% year-on-year, indicating steady development activity.